Youth in care do not choose their circumstances, so it’s up to Foster Parents to choose—every single day—to open their hearts and homes.

 This March, Tikinagan is honouring the dedication and commitment of more than 200 Foster Parents during its annual Foster Parent Appreciation Month.

-Tikinagan is looking for more Foster Parents who want to make a real difference in the life of a child.
-When their families are unable to care for them, Foster Parents help children stay in their home community, and stay connected to extended family, friends and their culture and traditions.
+Tikinagan is looking for more Foster Parents from the communities we serve who want to make a real difference in the life of a child.
+When their families are unable to care for them, Foster Parents have the ability to help children stay in their home community.
+This allows children coming into care – whether it’s just for a few days or longer – to stay connected to those in their circle such as family, friends, and their culture and traditions.

 Meet Our Past Foster Parent Honourees